vsanin42/minishell/README.md

 - ? echo can fail and in this case returns -1 and sets errno
 - set perror in each builtin and executor like we did in cd
 - unset hh unsets also h=.. because of strncmp only comparing without trailing \0
-- changed error meeesages to use perror and return errno where possible, must test still but for now looks good

 # TODO
 - handle heredoc << - - heredoc does not work with commands, I think because they take input from stdin and not from another token